HOP-Tech-Canada/rust-bringup-workshop/slides.md

 // We own it, it will be destroyed at the end of the function, no garbage collection fn own_vec(vec: Vec) {}
 ```
-The next example contains commentend lines of code, try to uncomment them and understand why it cannot compile.
+The next example contains commented lines of code, try to uncomment them and understand why it cannot compile.

 ---
 ## Basic lifetime example